Non-native Invasive Plants – An Introduction

 The Chinese tallow tree (Sapium sebiferum), was sold widely as an ornamental before it was discovered to be invasive in some of Florida's wetlands.
 Thousands of Chinese tallow trees have spread on their own in Paynes Prairie Preserve State Park near Gainesville, and much money and labor are now spent controlling them.

 Hydrilla (Hydrilla verticillata) was introduced as an aquarium plant and sold in pet stores.
 Hydrilla fluorishes here, now infesting tens of thousands of acres in Florida public waters.
 It has also spread to at least 30 states, as far away as Massachusetts and California.
 Hydrilla requires continuous management with herbicides and machines.
-Management costs in Florida public waters for this single plant species were approximately 9.5 million dollars in 2007-2008.
+Management costs in Florida public waters for this single plant species were approximately 12.4 million dollars state fiscal year 2011-2012.

 Flowering plants produce seeds.
 Some aquatic plants even produce flowers and are pollinated under water.
 Ferns produce large numbers of tiny spores.
 Depending on the plant, its location, and other circumstances, plants may spread when